-A 27,098 square foot medical facility is planned to replace the current Blue Ridge Family Practice which was vacated in 7/09 due to safety and health risks.
 The construction project will address capacity issues, as well as create a safe, comfortable, and professional environment for patients and staff.
-The new facility will provide 30 exam rooms and 14 provider offices (increased from 12 exam rooms and 6 provider offices).
 An attractive waiting area will allow for separation of sick and well patients, also providing private space for referrals and financial screening.
-Improved and expanded space for nursing and support staff will improve patient flow.
+Improved and expanded space for nursing and support staff will improve patient flow through the building.
 State-of-the art equipment will support the delivery of the highest quality care.
+The main family practice and pediatric center will be located together in the new building with the efficiency of sharing clinical support staff, patient check-in, nursing stations and other resources.